MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-nodejs.md

 ::: zone-end

-### Query items
+### Query entities

-After you insert an item, you can also run a query to get all items that match a specific filter by using `listEntities` with an OData filter.
+After you insert an entity, you can also run a query to get all enities that match a specific filter by using `listEntities` with an OData filter.

 ::: zone pivot="programming-language-ts"